cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

 - Most of the transactions are tagged as not fraudulent, therefore leading to a class imbalance of the dataset
 - Fraud detection dataset contains sensitive pieces of information, therefore a lot of data representations a usually hidden

+### Summary
+- I picked a problem to solve with machine learning (credit card fraud detection)
+- Used Kaggle dataset for (EDA and modeling)
+- Decided to go with xgboost model because of the class imbalance of the dataset
+- Deployed the model with [bentoml](https://www.bentoml.com/)

 <h2 id="topic2"> 2.
 Project files and folder explained</h2>

  ### Data